Last Updated: July 11, 2024

 Career

 Donovan spent several months playing in local clubs in Hatfield.
-In 1964, he travelled to Manchester with Gypsy Dave and then spent the summer in Torquay, Devon.
-There, he took up busking and continuing practicing his guitar skills by learning traditional folk and blues.
+In 1964, he traveled to Manchester with Gypsy Dave and then spent the summer in Torquay, Devon.
+There, he took up busking and continued practicing his guitar skills by learning traditional folk and blues.
 In late 1964, he was offered a management publishing contract by Peter Eden and Geoff Stephens of Pye Records in London.
 He recorded a 10-track demo tape that included the original of his first single, "Catch the Wind."
 The song was influenced by Woody Guthrie and Ramblin' Jack Elliot.
 The media noted Donovan's similarities to Bob Dylan.

-In 1965, he split from his original management and signed with Ashley Kozak who was working with Brian Epstein's NEMS Enterprises.
+In 1965, he split from his original management and signed with Ashley Kozak, who was working with Brian Epstein's NEMS Enterprises.
 He also began working with producer Mickie Most.
 Most produced all of Donovan's recordings during this time period and their collaboration resulted in a number of singles and records that were recorded with musicians like Big Jim Sullivan, Jack Bruce, Danny Thompson, John Paul Jones, and Jimmy Page.

 Around this time, he became a good friend of a number of pop and folk musicians like Joan Baez, Brian Jones, and the members of the Beatles.
 In 1968, he taught John Lennon how to finger pick the guitar, a style which he employed in the songs "Dear Prudence" and "Julia."
-He also was good friends with his backing musicians, including Jimmy Page and John Paul Jones who later rose to fame as members of Led Zeppelin.
+He also was good friends with his backing musicians, including Jimmy Page and John Paul Jones, who later rose to fame as members of Led Zeppelin.

 Donovan